-Fig. 4: Access link bandwidth = 10 [Mbit/s]
+Fig. 5 Access link bandwidth = 20 [Mbit/s].

-It can be found that the analytic results results give the close estimation of the simulation results.
+close estimation of the simulation results.
 In particular, in respect to the utilization of the links, it can be found that our analytic results show very good agreement with the simulation results.
-However, in terms of the TCP throughput, it can be found that our analytic results are different from simulation results especially when the TCP throughput of the simulation results is comparatively large (Figure 4(c)).
+However, in terms of the TCP throughput, it can be found that our analytic results are different from simulation results especially when the TCP throughput of the simulation results is comparatively large (Fig. 4(c)).
 This is because of the deviation of packet loss occurrences among TCP connections in simulation.
 That is, packets of "lucky TCP connections" are seldom lost, and many packets of "unlucky TCP connections" are lost, which brings the fluctuation of the throughput of TCP connections.
 In other words, the 1,050 [s] of the simulation time is small to obtain the average throughput of TCP connections in this situation.
 This is one of the shortcomings of the simulation, whereas the analysis method in this paper directly gives the result of the average TCP throughput.